themartiancompany/.github/profile/README.md

 ### [Ur](https://github.com/themartiancompany/ur)

-Uncensorable, undeletable, decentralized, distributed, unstoppable user repository and application store software, running on blockchain networks, integral part of Life and DogeOS.
+Uncensorable, undeletable, decentralized, distributed, unstoppable user repository and application store software running on blockchain networks, integral part of Life and DogeOS.

 ### [Ethereum Virtual Machine File System](evmfs)

-Distributed uncensorable file system running Ethereum Virtual Machine-compatible blockchain networks.
+Distributed uncensorable file system used by the Ur running on Ethereum Virtual Machine-compatible blockchain networks.

 ### Twitter (not the one *previously known as X*, the one which could probably be *known previously as X*)

 Uncensorable unstoppable distributed publishing platform preinstalled on DogeOS and distributed on the Ur.

 Yes we know this may be weird to read but what do you want to do about it?

 If you have doubts install the application or go ask Elon Musk, but it's not he will tell you all the truth anyway.

 And by the way he can always lie, he's an human after all and he has no obligations to tell the truth to anybody.

 Also eventually it's not like he can do anything about it except bringing down this HTTPS page (but not the EVMFS one) or kill us.